Last updated on February 11th, 2021

 Famous last words.

 The time spent waiting for your nascent almond milk to trickle through the strainer is far better spent doing other things.

-Instead, buy a set of flour sack towels—they’re washer/dryer friendly and can be used for lots of other fun culinary projects, like making your own ricotta or cream cheese, covering bread dough as it rises, or as a lovely textural background for your food shots.
+Instead, buy a set of flour sack towels—they’re washer/dryer friendly and can be used for lots of other fun culinary projects, like making your own kombucha or ricotta, covering bread dough as it rises, or as a lovely textural background for your food shots.

 Yes, you could also use cheesecloth, but it bugs me how it’s not really reusable; the weave loosens with each use and subsequent rinse, so eventually bits and bobs will start to sneak their way through.

-You’ve also got a towel full of almond meal.
+And once you’re done straining your almond milk, you’ll have a towel full of almond meal.
 Whatever are you going to do with it?

-Well, you can spread the almond meal loosely on a greased baking sheet and bake it at 300? for about an hour or until it’s dry and crumbly, then transfer it to an airtight container and use it in your granola, smoothies, or breakfast cereals, if you’re into that sort of thing.
+Well, you can spread the almond meal loosely on a greased baking sheet and bake it at 300 degrees F for about an hour or until it’s dry and crumbly, then transfer it to an airtight container and use it in your granola, smoothies, or breakfast cereals, if you’re into that sort of thing.